deeppavlov/DeepPavlov/docs/components/neural_ranking.rst

 ::

-    python -m deeppavlov interact deeppavlov/configs/ranking/ranking_insurance_interact.json
+    python -m deeppavlov interact deeppavlov/configs/ranking/ranking_insurance_interact.json [-d]

-Then a user can enter a context and get and responses:
+Then a user can enter a context and get responses:

 ::